 The solution is not to block the destination, but the application being used to circumvent the blocking of the destination.
 This can be done using Application Control profiles.
 With Application Control profiles, you can block the use of some specific services or you can use the category option to block proxy services in general.

-One of the more well know of these services is called Ultrasurf.
-We have some more detailed information on it located at here.
-As an example of the specifics on how to block Ultrasurf there is a recipe located here.
+One of the better known of these services is called Ultrasurf.
+We have some more detailed information on it located here.
+As an example of the specifics on how to block Ultrasurf, there is a recipe located here.
 Just use the signature of the proxy services that you want to block.
 If you are looking for even more information on how Application Control works you can find it in the Application Control chapter of the Security Profiles Chapter of the FortiOS Administration Guide for whichever firmware version you are using.

 There are actually two compatibility matrices, one for the FortiGate and the second for the FortiExtender.
 These may not contain the same modems so check the correct one for your situation.